 Keme is one of the most recognisable faces on Channel 4 and ITV News.

 Washington - Moscow - Johannesburg - Rio - London - for the past two decades Keme has reported from around the globe on wide ranging issues from corruption, politics, and human rights - to sport.
 His focus is always on people, and how global events impact the lives of ordinary folk.
 Keme’s work and his stories are known for nuance and sensitivity and have included major stories such as the Grenfell fire, paedophiles in football, World Cups & Olympic Games, the election of Barack Obama and Hurricane Katrina.
 Keme has also got nerves of steel, and relishes the chance to doorstep people in power who have questions to answer.
+He was also the face of Channel 4 News’ Black to Front day coverage which aimed to elevate Black stories and Black production staff.

 Since joining Channel 4 News as a home affairs producer, Keme has run their Washington bureau, anchored the sister show More 4 News, presented the weekend sports bulletin, and been a news and sports correspondent.